 People of the Philippines v.
-Marivic Genosa, Supreme Court of the Philippines, 2004, Philippines, Supreme Court of the Philippines, 2004.
+Marivic Genosa, Philippines, Supreme Court, 2004.

 Marivic Genosa admitted to killing her husband after a quarrel in their house and was sentenced to death in 1998.
 The Supreme Court of the Philippines heard an appeal of this decision under the pretense that Ms. Genosa was a victim of battered woman syndrome (BWS).
 The appeal posited that the consistent abuse Genosa faced at the hands of her husband had caused BWS which meant she was in a constantly threatened state and acted in self-defense when she killed him.
 The court ruled that as a victim of BWS, her husband’s cumulative provocation had broken down her self-control and made the murder an act of passion.
 The court repealed Ms. Genosa’s death sentence and released her in consideration of her six years spent in prison.
 This is a landmark case in acknowledging the deep psychological impact abusive relationships have on women.
 By setting a legal precedent to consider BWS as an extenuating and real circumstance, the Supreme Court promoted a stronger legal recognition of and protection for abused women.